d3vzer0/reternal-quickstart/README.md

   - Rabobank DeTTECT - Framework for mapping your log coverage against MITRE ATT&CK.
 Used the fundementals for the internal coverage rating and scenario suggestions: https://github.com/rabobank-cdc/DeTTECT
   - MITRE ATT&CK - Framework used for mapping simulations: https://attack.mitre.org/wiki/Main_Page
   - Uber Metta -  Using Metta's templates for MITRE techniques with small (optional) adjustments to the purple_action format: https://github.com/uber-common/metta
+  - https://github.com/olafhartong/sysmon-modular - Splunk app with out-of-the-box queries to hunt for malicious events based on Sysmon
+  - https://www.splunksecurityessentials.com/ - Must have Splunk app to extend your current detection capabilities.
+The app analyses the available sourcetypes and provices suitable tips/tricks to improve the overal use of Splunk for Hunting and Detection.

 ## Examples and screenshots
 All of the features will be documented on the Welcome page of the Wiki @ https://github.com/d3vzer0/reternal-quickstart/wiki.
 Below are a few examples of the main components.